 Whoever is happy to learn will become a master one day - Persian proverb

 Another proverb, but this one is also very telling when it comes to being inspired by hard work.
 Indeed, through working and practising, we improve, but we can also and above all aspire to become a great musician, maybe recognized, and whose work is appreciated!

 Work is a treasure for men - Aesop

 To place work as a value and an endeavour that is precious, such is the position of Aesop, puts work in a very positive light.
 Working involves harvesting what you sow, often for the better.
 Work can be healthy!

 In short, through the help of some beautiful quotations, we can be successful in motivating ourselves to continue learning the violin, and music in general.
-The violin is a beautiful instrument, and should not be dropped or put to the side without serious though.
-It takes courage and persistence to hang in there through the ups and downs but it is so worth it!
+The violin is a beautiful instrument, and should not be dropped or put to the side without serious thought.
+It takes courage and persistence - and perhaps the help of violin teachers near me to hang in there through the ups and downs but it is so worth it!